Navigating Change Together

 Class Format and Benefits

-• Online Classes
+• Online classes

 • Small groups: 4–7 participants

-• Intensive sessions: 1 hour enrichment classes
+• Intensive sessions: 1-hour enrichment classes

-• Practitioner-led: Taught by professional creators
+• Practitioner-led: Taught by industry professionals